 - Career counseling

 - Social activities; Holiday meals, Starbucks and Study days, volunteer events, and outings.

 - Opportunities to advocate for change and/or educate others on the needs of students who have experienced foster care, homelessness, and/or loss of support system.

-- Frontiers student center Jones Hall room 100 specifically for students in the Frontiers Program.
+- Frontiers Program Student Space is located in Breckenridge Hall room 111 specifically for students in the Frontiers Program.

 - Monthly workshops with information on; career development, money management, summer planning, and group counseling.

 For students who are considering TWU, we have these services and resources for you within the Frontiers Program and the University:

 - Information on extended foster care and TWU being a site for supervised independent living